...

 Foods That Reduce Cancer Risk: What You Need to Know

 A healthy, balanced diet focused on natural, minimally processed foods can help reduce inflammation, fight free radicals, balance hormones, and strengthen the immune system.
-Conversely, a diet high in processed foods, excess calories, sugar, and refined carbs, and low in protective plant foods is associated with increased cancer risk [3].
+Conversely, a diet high in processed foods, excess calories, sugar, and refined carbs, and low in protective plant foods is strongly associated with increased cancer risk [3].

-This comprehensive guide will outline the top science-backed foods that may help reduce your risk for various types of cancer.
+This comprehensive guide outlines the top science-backed foods that may help reduce your risk for various types of cancer.
 You’ll learn exactly how these foods protect the body, how much you should aim to eat, tips to easily incorporate them into meals and snacks, common myths to watch out for, and more.

 What Are Foods That Reduce Cancer Risk?